Reviews From Snapmaker Users

 Came as advertised, with no experience working with the software there has been a small learning curve but making cool stuff right out of the box.

-What do 3D experts think of Snapmaker?
+What do 3D experts think of Snapmaker 3D printer?

 ★★★★★The Snapmaker is a hybrid 3D printer, laser etcher, and CNC cutter all in one machine.
 This isn't the first hybrid we've tested, and while hybrids are capable of doing all the tasks they advertise, they tend to do so with compromises.
 But with the Snapmaker, I still found it to be a great little printer.